MSU alumnus selected for national leadership program designed for those who serve U.S. veterans

 The George W. Bush Presidential Center announces that a Mississippi State alumna — who currently serves as National Youth Coordinator and STEM Officer in the Office of the Secretary of the U.S. Department of Agriculture — is among 50 scholars selected nationwide for the Stand-To Veteran Leadership Program.

-Dr. Kourtney Wilhemenia Hollingsworth, a Laurel native, earned a bachelor’s degree in business administration from MSU and a Ph.D. in Statistics and Technology from William Carey University, will meet with a variety of distinguished and nationally known professionals, educators, and experts in the field of veteran transition and leadership development with the goal of improve the outcomes of American veterans.
+Dr. Kourtney Wilhemenia Hollingsworth, a Laurel native, earned a bachelor’s degree in business administration from MSU and a Ph.D. in Statistics and Technology from William Carey University, will meet with a variety of distinguished and nationally known professionals, educators, and experts in veteran transition and leadership development with the goal of improving outcomes American veterans.

 Through its participation in the leadership program, Hollingsworth hopes to promote Vetting4Veterans to reduce the number of federal leadership vacancies.
 She said she would like to fill federal vacancies with veterans with specialized leadership skills developed during their military careers, as well as develop career paths for students who choose to enter the military at instead of pursuing a college education.

 Among her leadership roles, Hollingsworth is the USDA representative for the White House Federal Commission on STEM and the departmental representative for the White House HBCU initiative.
 She has worked with the Department of Commerce and the Department of Education on workforce development in rural areas and served on the World Trade Organization’s international panel on the importance of young people in leadership roles.
 Hollingsworth was also selected as a representative and mentor to work with a STEM program providing opportunities for students with blindness and visual impairment.